ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ballerina: started HTTP/WS endpoint 0.0.0.0:9090
 ```

-**Step 3:** Follow this step if you want to monitor Ballerina logs.
-In the Ballerina service, there are some
+**Step 4:** Monitor Ballerina logs.

-logs added to the service.
-The log package supports logging to the console only, therefore the logs need
+Ballerina logs are logged on to the console.
+Therefore the logs need to be redirected to a file which can then be
-to be redirected to a file if you want to perform log analysis.
-Those logs need to be pushed to
+pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.
+Skip this section if you don't want
-[Elastic Stack](#Distributed-Logging) to perform the log analysis.
+to monitor logs.

-Start the service as below along with the option that you have opted to start service in step 2 (`--observe` flag or
+Start the service as below along with the option that you have opted to start service in step 3 (`--observe` flag or
 using configuration file).

 Start Ballerina service with `--observe` flag: